A Lantern for Jack, the Hallow!

 …but the distinction between squashes and pumpkins were clearly recognizable even for a painter as garden cucurbits (squashes) and field cucurbits (pumpkins).

-In the 5th chapter, I introduce Jack-o’s cousins from the southern parts of the American continent and make some remarks on the intercourse between cucurbits
+In the 5th chapter, I introduce Jack O’Lantern’s cousins from the southern parts of the American continent and make some remarks on the intercourse between cucurbits

 Many different Pepos in different shapes and colors